sympy/sympy/doc/src/guides/assumptions.rst

  Assumptions
 =============

-The previous page of the tutorial on simplification briefly mentioned setting assumptions on symbols in SymPy.
-This page explains how the assumptions systems is used and what the different assumptions predicates mean.
+This page outlines the core assumptions system in SymPy.
+It explains what the core assumptions system is, how the assumptions system is used and what the different assumptions predicates mean.

 .. note:: This page describes the "old assumptions" system.
 There is also a
           "new assumptions" system which is described at the end of this page.